What Causes the Ringing Sound in My Ears?

 A hearing aid will allow you to better focus on the speech or music you want to hear and help diminish the ringing or buzzing caused by tinnitus.
 Many hearing aids feature tinnitus-masking features which provide quiet sounds that help drown out the tinnitus.
-Call or text G. Gall Hearing and Tinnitus Centre in Hamilton at 289-203-6363 to make an appointment with us today.
+Call 289-203-6363, or text 289-812-3129 G. Gall Hearing and Tinnitus Centre in Hamilton to make an appointment with us today.

 There are numerous ways to manage tinnitus.

 A neuromonics device provides relaxing music and pleasing sounds at low volume to reduce tinnitus and relax the listener.
 You can purchase a downloadable neuromonics device that will work with your smartphone or tablet and transmit to your hearing aid.

 Cognitive behavioral therapy can help you manage the anxiety that often comes with experiencing tinnitus.

 Tinnitus retraining therapy helps people cope with their tinnitus through the use of hearing aids combined with psychological therapy.

 Tinnitus activities utilize meditation, yoga and mindfulness activities to alleviate the stress that tinnitus sufferers experience.

 Lastly, licensed chiropractors and physical therapists can also help alleviate tension in the neck and jaw areas that can lead to and aggravate tinnitus.